 One of the main coaching tools that is utilized by life and business coaches is the Wheel of Life model.
-Sometimes, when we’re down and out it can be incredibly difficult to pinpoint our satisfaction levels and what may be holding us back.
-Whether your personal satisfaction is borne from quality time with four-legged friends or from certain aspects of your career, the wheel is a critical coaching tool for those that struggle to visualize their current satisfaction levels versus their desired satisfaction levels.
+Sometimes, when we’re down and out, it can be incredibly difficult to pinpoint our satisfaction levels and what may be holding us back.
+Whether your personal satisfaction is borne from quality time with four-legged friends or from certain aspects of your career, the wheel is a critical coaching tool for those who struggle to visualize their current satisfaction levels versus the ones that they desire.

-By evaluating different goals and aspects of the self, the Wheel of Life allows the client to identify personal strengths and weaknesses whilst also informing the life coach of areas that are lacking attention!
+By evaluating different goals and aspects in these areas, the Wheel of Life allows your client to identify personal strengths and weaknesses whilst also informing their life coach of areas that are lacking attention.

 The Life EKG

 If you’re unsure of where you are or wish to be, there’s no better coaching tool than The Life EKG.

 This coaching tool is designed to map the highs and lows of one’s life and allows a client to see where their values and strengths were previously used to yield successful outcomes.

 All you need for this tool is to draw a horizontal line across a sheet of paper and map your life chronologically.
 Though this may sound a bit daunting, you needn’t map your entire chronology from the womb and beyond!

 Instead, simply pick your top three life highs and three crushing lows.
 Then, decide what about these moments made them definable as such.
 With a life coach, you can assess these moments, prevent the lows from re-emerging, and harness the energies that resulted in those highs.